DrBudgieandtheHumanMan/Project-Pit/README.md

 # Project-Pit
-This is where I chuck all my projects when I'm done with 'em
+This is where I chuck all the projects from my YouTube channel (www.youtube.com/@DrBudgieandtheHumanMan) when I'm done with 'em